skodapetr/skodapetr.github.io/src/content/post/2022-11-25-open-slides-editor.md

 ---
 title: "Open Slides Editor"
 description: "We all may need to give a presentation at some point in time.
   Many presenters rely on slides as a cornerstone of their presentations.
   Those slides are created in software like PowerPoint and Google Slides, ...
   If you, like me, feel that there should be a better tool, you may consider reading the rest of this post."
 published: "2022-11-25"
-tags: ["Bachelor thesis", "Not available"]
+tags: ["bachelor-thesis", "available"]
 ---

 We all may need to give a presentation at some point in time.